Tanya703/Cybersecurity---Pen-Testing-Live-Targets-/README.md

 Vulnerability #1: Cross-Site Scripting (XSS)

 Description: In the feedback form I put <script>alert('Tanya found the XSS!');</script>.
-When logged in to check feedback the alert poped up.
+When logged in to check feedback the alert popped up.

 5. Cross-Site Request Forgery: One of the three s